Easy Taco Meat

 Instructions

-• In a skillet over medium heat, cook ground beef until browned, breaking it apart with a spatula as it cooks.
+• In a skillet over medium heat, cook 1 pound ground beef until browned, breaking it apart with a spatula as it cooks.

 • Drain the excess grease from the browned beef.

-• Sprinkle taco seasoning over the cooked beef.
-Stir in tomato paste until well combined.
+• Sprinkle 1 tablespoon taco seasoning over the cooked beef.
+Stir in 1 tablespoon tomato paste until well combined.

-• Pour water or broth into the skillet.
+• Pour 2 tablespoons broth into the skillet.
 Stir to incorporate, allowing the mixture to simmer for 2-3 minutes until the liquid is absorbed and flavors meld.

 • Once the taco meat is heated through and seasoned, remove from heat.
 Use on tostadas, tortillas, taco shells or in bowls served over rice.